VRGroupRWTH/DaVE/website/content/guide_content.md

 [...]
 ```

-and then build the container with
+After the desired changes build the container with

 ```
 docker buildx build -t <your/container/name> -f Dockerfile --target build .